rvarago/rvarago.github.io/_posts/2023-03-29-haskell-little-things-one-of-n.md

 Etc.

+> Disclaimer: These are just some of the ways to express the same contrived algorithm.
+The point is not to cover all styles or decide which style is the best, but rather to illustrate how we may express it with `where` clauses.

 So, we broke up the implementation of `generated` in terms of smaller pieces that helped us to organize the functionality.
 Yet they might not be suitable to live at the same scope as the `generated`, but rather within it.

 ## Conclusion

 We've shown three examples of local functions defined with `where` clauses.
 I'd say that whether to use it or not depends on the case in hand, as sometimes we might be better off with `let` expressions, lambdas, "fully-fledged" functions, unfolding the logic in-place, etc.

+There's more to `where`, such as manually ascribing it a type (instead of letting GHC infers it) and how that interacts with `ScopedTypeVariables` or maybe shortening the examples with `LambdaCase`, etc. Nevertheless, those are topics for another day.

 > This was the first installment of a series where I intend to talk about features that I may deem "little" yet useful for everyday programming.